vindarel/cl-sendgrid/README.md

 ```

-You will receive an email with the attachment `filename.txt`.
-The content of the file will match that of `/path/to/txt/file`.
+You will receive an email with the attachment `filename.pdf`.
+The content of the file will match that of `/path/to/pdf/file`.